suryakaushikkaligotla/Code-To-Grow/Day13_SmartBusFareCalculator/README.md

         else if (age >= 60) {
             finalfare = basefare * 0.7;
             printf("Passenger: %s - Base Fare: ₹%.2f - Senior Citizen Discount Applied", name, basefare);
-        //Checking whether if the passenger is a child or a senior citizen
+        //Checking whether if the passenger is a child or a senior citizen//

         }
         else {